GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 ````

 ## FB_XTouchDisplayUpper
-FB_XTouchDisplayUpper is used for controlling colors on the displays for the X-Touch Universal and X-Touch Extender controllers.
-This feedback processor should exist in the UpperDisplay1 widget only and will control the colors for all 8 displays on the unit.
-The remaining displays should be FB_MCUDisplayUpper as shown in the example below.
+FB_XTouchDisplayUpper is used for controlling colors on the displays for the X-Touch Universal and X-Touch Extender controllers. **This feedback processor should exist in the UpperDisplay1 widget only and will control the colors for all 8 displays on the unit.** The remaining displays should be FB_MCUDisplayUpper as shown in the example below.
+Note: the same is applicable to X-Touch Extenders.
 ```
 Widget DisplayUpper1
 	FB_XTouchDisplayUpper 0